sockduct/ASA-API/README.md

 http <access-network> <netmask> <mgmt-nameif>
 ! access-network - the network from which you're accessing the ASA REST API ! mgmt-nameif - the logical name (nameif) of the interface you're connecting to !
-Note:  You cannot connect through the ASA - you must connect to the address of the interface you enter the firewall at.
-In other words, if you're on the "inside" interface, you must connect to the "inside" interface IP and not for example to the "dmz" interface IP.
+Note:  You cannot connect through the ASA - you must connect to the address of the interface !        you enter the firewall at.
+In other words, if you're on the "inside" interface, you !        must connect to the "inside" interface IP and not for example to the "dmz" interface IP.
 !
-aaa authentication http console LOCAL
+!
+Also possible to use external AAA Servers, but not shown here: aaa authentication http console LOCAL
 !
-username <user> password <password> privilege 15
+username <user> password <password> privilege <0-15>
 !
 Note:
 !        priv >= 3: invoke monitoring requests
 !        priv >= 5: invoke get requests
-!        priv >= 15: invoke put/post/delete requests
+!        priv = 15: invoke put/post/delete requests
 !
 !
 Note:  if aaa authorization enabled, REST agent requires user "enable_1" with priv 15 to exist - used by agent !